 Accessible Information Standard

-- Ask people if they have any information or communication needs, and find out how to meet their needs.
+- Ask people if they have any information or communication needs, and find out how to meet these needs

-- Highlight or ‘flag’ the person’s file or notes so it is clear that they have information or communication needs and how those needs should be met.
+- Highlight or ‘flag’ the person’s file or notes so it is clear that they have information or communication needs and how those needs should be met

-- Share information about people’s information and communication needs with other providers of NHS and adult social care, when they have consent or permission to do so.
+- Share information about people’s information and communication needs with other NHS and adult social care providers, when they have permission to do so

-- Take steps to ensure that people receive information which they can access and understand, and receive communication support if they need it.
+- Make sure that people receive information they can access and understand, and receive communication support if they need it.